 German Christmas Cookies Pose Health Danger

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 You hear the warnings every year.
-Holiday food can be deadly.
-For example, raw eggs and eggnog - never mind the nog.
+Holiday food can be deadly; for example, raw eggs and eggnog - never mind the nog.
 In Germany, a traditional Christmas cookie is now illegal because it contains a lot of coumarin, a chemical that occurs naturally in cinnamon.
 Too much coumarin can be bad for your liver.
-The German cookies are still for sale and a consumer group is making them the stars of a debate over the power of lobbyists.
+The German cookies are still for sale, and a consumer group is making them the stars of a debate over the power of lobbyists.
 Here's NPR's Emily Harris.

-EMILY HARRIS: The case of the illegal Christmas cookies started last holiday season when a scientist in a government food safety lab smelled something strange during a test, something bitter and strong.
-Head of the lab, Axel Proust(ph), says it turned out to be coumarin at levels up to 40 times what's allowed here in food.
+EMILY HARRIS: The case of the illegal Christmas cookies started last holiday season, when a scientist in a government food safety lab smelled something strange during a test - something bitter and strong.
+Head of the lab Axel Proust(ph) says it turned out to be coumarin, at levels up to 40 times what's allowed here in food.

-HARRIS: And that started a long back and forth between German officials and the cookie industry to decide what to do.
-The most wanted cookie is the cinnamon star, small and glazed, sold through the fall and the holiday season.
+HARRIS: And that started a long back-and-forth between German officials and the cookie industry, to decide what to do.
+The most-wanted cookie is the cinnamon star - small and glazed, sold through the fall and the holiday season.

-HARRIS: Months after the initial alert, the German government decided the rule does apply to cinnamon stars and other deserts and cereals.
+HARRIS: Months after the initial alert, the German government decided the rule does apply to cinnamon stars and other deserts, and cereals.
 But by then, most all the Christmas cookies mass-produced for this holiday season were snug in their bags on their way to store shelves.
-After conference calls and consultations, officials decided to let those cookies be sold, but warned the public not too eat too many or too much of anything cinnamon.
+After conference calls and consultations, officials decided to let those cookies be sold, but warned the public not too eat too many, or too much of anything cinnamon.

 HARRIS: At a Christmas market in Berlin, Gutta Arholt(ph) has heard that a lot of cinnamon, if it contains coumarin, could be dangerous.
-But she's happily sipping hot wine, traditionally seasoned with cinnamon.
+But she's happily sipping hot wine traditionally seasoned with cinnamon.

-MS. GUTTA ARHOLT (Marketing): (Speaking German)
+GUTTA ARHOLT: (Speaking German) (Laughing)

 Emily Harris, NPR News, Berlin.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.